BLFPOA Projects & News

 Silt Removal

+In 2024 the BLFPOA completed two silt removal projects.
 In 2016 we completed the most recent siltation dredging project.
 This has been fully paid by BLFPOA member annual fees.
 This was the largest project in 15 years.
 At the 2017 annual meeting it was announced that no new projects are proposed at this time, but the current silt retention areas need to be cleaned out.
 The purpose of those sites is to keep the silt from entering the lake itself and retaining it in an area which is accessible to removal.